If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 the gatehouse Elisabethentor and the English Building, the Englischer Bau.
 Friedrich V was probably the most unfortunate of the

 rulers of the Palatinate.
-He was elected King by the protestant nobility of Bohemia in 1619, but was ousted by the Imperial troops already in 1620 (hence his sobriquet, 'Winter King').
+He was elected King by the Protestant nobility of Bohemia in 1619 (Friedrich I of Bohemia), but was ousted by the Imperial troops already in 1620 (hence his sobriquet, 'Winter King').

 The imperial troops under general Tilly also conquered and destroyed Heidelberg and its castle in 1622, the title of Elector was given to the Bavarian line of the Wittelbach family.

 The famous library, the Bibliotheca palatina, was sent to Pope Gregorius XV as a present by Duke Maximilian I of Bavaria and was incorporated